J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 ```

 **Input Data:**
-- *cellIDs.txt (single column list of each cellID in the respective sample pool)
+- *cellIDs.txt (single column list of each cell ID in the respective sample pool)
 - *R1_raw.fastq.gz (sample pool fastq file containing the reads of interest with the cell ID and UMI in the read header, output from [Step 3](#3-extract-cell-ids-and-umis))
-- ... = repeat for all cellIDs in each sample pool
+- ... = repeat for all cell IDs in each sample pool

 **Output Data:**
 - *cellID_R1_raw.fastq.gz (fastq file containing reads from an indicvidual sample within a sample pool)
-  > **Note:** After all sample pool fastq files have been parsed, individual sample fastq files can be renamed
+  > **Note:** After all sample pool fastq files have been parsed, individual sample fastq files can be renamed.

 <br>